RECIPROCITY

 The large scale of the clay objects can induce a visceral response as they resist gravity, and are emblematic of the existential struggle we are in.

-Parady also presented Good Fire, Good Earth where he shared about his collaboration with ceramics students from Sacramento State University to developed ceramic "protective bowls''.
-These shelter native plants and small animals during broadcast burns as part of regenerative land management at the Cobb Mountain Art and Ecology Project which fosters learning and creativity through artist residencies and regenerative land stewardship of the 80 forested acres it is housed on.
+Parady also presented Good Fire, Good Earth where he shared about his collaboration with ceramics students from Sacramento State University to develope ceramic "protective bowls''.
+These shelter native plants and small animals during broadcast burns, as part of regenerative land management at the Cobb Mountain Art and Ecology Project, which fosters learning and creativity through artist residencies and regenerative land stewardship of the 80 forested acres it is housed on.

 Scott Parady is a ceramic artist who has worked with clay for the last thirty years.
 He is currently a Full Professor of Ceramics at California State University, Sacramento, where he has been teaching since 2003.
 He has taught workshops at universities and art centers and exhibits his work nationally and abroad.
 His work can be viewed in collections at the Di Rosa Art and Nature Preserve, and Crocker Museum of Art.